rossj/rackit/README.md

 With Rackit, you specify a container prefix, such as 'file'.
 Then, Rackit will create containers ['file0', 'file1', ...] as necessary.

-For security, privacy, and ease, Rackit stores files on the cloud with random names.
+For security, privacy, and ease, Rackit stores files on the cloud with random names, which it returns to you.

 # Install